lin-at/aDNA-workshop-phylogenetics/README.md

 # Introduction to phylogenetics with ancient genomes
 In this exercise, we will use IQTREE and jModelTest2 to determine what is the best substitution model to use for our alignment of canid mtDNA.
 Then, we will use RaXML and IQTREE to build Maximum-Likelihood trees.
 # Selecting the best-fit model
+Note: use ```iqtree --help``` to display what the different options are.

-Run this command to determine what the best-fit model is in IQTREE, using the standard model selection operator ```-m TESTONLY```.
+Run the below command to determine what the best-fit model is in IQTREE, using the standard model selection operator ```-m TESTONLY```.
 This model selection test is most similar to other model test programs like jModelTest and ProtTest.
 ```
-iqtree2 -s /home/ec2-user/Data/mtDNA/wolves_dogs_aln_noindels.phy/wolves_dogs_aln_noindels.phy -m TESTONLY
+iqtree -s /home/ec2-user/Data/mtDNA/wolves_dogs_aln_noindels.phy -m TESTONLY
 ```
 You can view the output of the test in the log file, ```wolves_dogs_aln_noindels.phy.log```.
 Let's see what the best-fit model is.
 ```